 Air quality to simply put can be referred to as “the condition of the air”.
-This can further be treated as good (air quality is satisfactory and poses little health concern); moderate (poses health concern for people who are unusually sensitive to air pollution); unhealthy for sensitive groups (health concern for older adults, children, active people and those with heart or lung diseases may experience health effects); unhealthy (everyone may experience health effect); very unhealthy (health concern for everyone).
+This can further be treated as good (air quality is satisfactory and poses little or no health concern); moderate (poses health concern for people who are unusually sensitive to air pollution); unhealthy for sensitive groups (health concern for older adults, children, active people and those with heart or lung diseases may experience health effects); unhealthy (health concern for older adults, children, active people and those with heart or lung diseases may experience more serious health effects, everyone may experience health effect); very unhealthy (health concern for everyone).

 The World Health Organization (WHO) described air pollution as “the world’s major environmental health risk” (WHO, 2014).
-The World Bank Group (WBG) in a 2016 report revealed that “air pollution kills 6 times more than malaria and 4 times more than HIV/AIDs.”
+The World Bank Group (WBG) in a 2016 report-the cost of air pollution also reported that “air pollution kills 6 times more than malaria and 4 times more than HIV/AIDs.”
 Also, “520 million children in Africa do not breathe clean air” (UNICEF, 2016)

-In developing countries and particularly in the context of Africa, the subject of air quality is less treated due to the human capital involved and the cost of instrumentation coupled with mandatory routine calibration and maintenance of the sparsely distributed air quality monitoring equipment.
+In our part of the world (developing countries and particularly in the context of Africa) however, the subject is less treated due to the human capital involved and the cost of instrumentation coupled with mandatory routine calibration and maintenance of the sparsely distributed air quality monitoring equipment.
 In Ghana for example, there are only 16 monitoring stations limited to Accra with a population of about 2.5 million people.
-Interestingly, not all these monitoring stations are functional and data on air quality is collected on a weekly basis through the gravimetric method which is subject to human error.
-This method is prone to some errors but still used widely worldwide.
-It might be better to focus on other aspects such as a temporal resolution due to a weekly sampling.
-We do not have information on how the concentrations change over a day.
+Interestingly, not all these monitoring stations are functional and data on air quality is collected on every 6 day basis through the gravimetric method subject to human error (personal communication, Collins Gameli Hodoli).
+(This method is prone to some errors but still used widely worldwide.
+It might be better to focus on other aspects such as- temporal resolution is lost due to once in six days regime, and due to integrated 24 hour measurements.
+We do not have information on how the concentrations change over a day. )

 Additionally, complex and multiple emission sources such as open burning, exhaust fumes from increasing vehicle fleet and vehicles operating without catalytic converters, smoke from biomass usage for energy generation in low-income households, windstorms from dusty environments and unpaved roads to mention but a few are characteristics of Africa.
 This therefore requires comprehensive, rigorous and routine studies with emerging cutting-edge state-of-the-art technologies to better understand the drivers of health impacts and possibly develop better mitigation options.